viklund/courses/cancergenomics/1610/labs/cancer_exercise.md

 10\.
 Is any of the filtered somatic variant present in both the Cosmic70 and Exac03 databases?
 11\.
 Both samples "HCC1143" and "HCC1954" should have somatic mutations in exons of the TP53 gene.
 Extract the data for this mutation using
 ```
-grep "Gene.refGene=TP53 sampleid.hg19_multianno.vcf
+grep "Gene.refGene=TP53" sampleid.hg19_multianno.vcf
 ```
+Does the TP53 mutation alter the aminoaccid sequence of the protein?
+12\.
 How many reads of the TP53 mutations supports the alternative and reference alleles respectively in your sample?
 Please visualize this by looking at the mutation in IGV.
-12\.
+13\.
 Based on the allele frequencies of the TP53 mutations, what fraction of the cells in the tumor sample appear to have this mutation?

 # Part two - Whole genome data
 In this part of the exercise you will work with data that was generated exactly as above, but for the entire genome.
 The same samples (HCC1143 and HCC1954) have been analyzed, but in addition to the normal and the tumor we have included four known mixtures of normal and tumor DNA.
 All 6 samples are present in the same vcf files.